 I have had good bosses and bad bosses.
 But I have always had great mentors.
-Find mentors both inside and outside the company who you can bounce ideas off of and they can help bring down from the highs and up from the lows of the sales roller coaster I told you not to get on.
+Find mentors both inside and outside the company who you can bounce ideas off of and they can help bring you down from the highs and up from the lows of the sales roller coaster I told you not to get on.
 Some mentors may come and go in your career as you change jobs but others may stick around for your entire career.
-Also as you age in your tenure, be sure to fine a mentee as well.
+Also as you age in your tenure, be sure to find a mentee as well.

 Just because your product is great does not mean you will make the sale